-Common CBD tests
+Common hemp tests

-CBD oil is usually tested by third-party labs – companies not related to the producer.
+Hemp oil is usually tested by third-party labs – companies not related to the producer.
 After testing, the labs issue a Certificate of Analysis, or CoA.
 And while CoAs by different labs often look different, each usually includes:

 Pesticide testing: Even when grown organically, certain pesticides may be used on hemp plants.
 The same pesticides that help the hemp survive and flourish could make you extremely ill in high concentrations, That’s why it’s so important to test for them.

-Microbiological testing: This is done to make sure there is no mold or harmful bacteria on the hemp that was used to make the CBD oil.
+Microbiological testing: This is done to make sure there is no mold or harmful bacteria on the hemp that was used to make the hemp oil.
 Any pathogens that are present on the plants can easily get inside the body and have a negative effect on your health.

 Functional Remedies COA’s is available on request.
 Please contact us to request a copy.